naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 ---
 *Reading Time: 8 minutes*

 Here's a contrarian opinion: since COVID started, we're doing project management all wrong.
-We're adapting to a new work-life balance that is governed by a *different* set of social dynamics.
-However, the project management strategies we employ for collaborative work resemble the same systems we had in place when we were all worked together in an office.
+We're adapting to a work-life balance that is governed by a *different* set of social dynamics, but the project management strategies we employ are the same as when we worked in a single location.

-Due to improved technology and the cultural shift in how we perceive remote work, modern development teams can benefit from adopting some practices of XP, a project management strategy that was initially dismissed when it came out over 20 years ago.
+Due to improved technology and the cultural shift in how we perceive remote work, modern development teams can benefit from adapting some practices of XP, a project management strategy that was initially dismissed when it came out over 20 years ago.

 ## First off, what is XP (Extreme Programming)?
 <a href="#history">_Skip to next Section_</a>